richbodo/VectorKnowledgeBase/README.md

 ## License

-This project is MIT licensed.
+This project is GPLv3 licensed.
 See LICENSE file for details.

 ---

-Built with ❤️ on Replit.

 *Documentation last updated: March 17, 2025*